-- (1) A community television broadcasting licensee must ensure that after eighteen (18) months of the gazetting of these regulations in the case of an existing licence holder or such longer period as the Authority may determine, a minimum weekly average of 65% of its programming, with at least 50% of the quota produced from the coverage area, measured over the period of a year, during the South African television performance period consists of South African television content and that such South African television content is spread evenly throughout the said performance period and prime time. - (2) A new broadcast service licensee and any incentive channel must ensure that a minimum weekly average starting at 30% after launch of their services, increasing by 10% on an annual basis until reaching the minimum weekly average of 65% measured over the period of a year, during the South African television performance period consists of South African television content.
+(1) A community television broadcasting licensee must ensure that after twenty four (24) months of the gazetting of these regulations in the case of an existing licensee or within twenty four (24) months of the issuing of a licence to a new licensee, or within such longer period as the Authority may determine, a minimum weekly average of 65% of its programming during the television performance period must consist of local television content.
+At least 30% of the 65% quota must be produced from the licensee's coverage area, increasing by 10% annually until reaching 50% measured over the period of a year and such local television content must be spread evenly throughout the said performance period and prime time.

-5. Commercial Television Broadcasting Licensees
+5. Commercial Television Broadcasting

-- (1) A commercial television broadcasting licensee must ensure that after eighteen (18) months of the gazetting of these regulations or such longer period as the Authority may determine, a minimum weekly average of 45% of its programming, measured over the period of a year, during the South African television performance period consists of South African television content. - (2) A new broadcast service licensee and any incentive channels must ensure that a minimum weekly average starting at 20% after launch of their services, increasing by 10% on an annual basis until reaching the minimum weekly average of 45% measured over the period of a year, during the South African television performance period consists of South African television content. - (3) In complying with its obligations in terms of sub-regulation (1) and (2) above, a commercial television licensee must ensure that a minimum of: - (a) 20% of its drama programming consists of South African drama; - (b) 50% of its current affairs programming consists of South African current affairs; - (c) 30% of its documentary programming consists of South African documentary programming; - (d) 30% of its knowledge-building programming consists of South African knowledge building programming; and - (e) 25% of its children's programming consists of South African children's programming.
+(1) A commercial television broadcasting licensee must ensure that after twenty four (24) months of the gazetting of these regulations in the case of an existing licensee or within twenty four (24) months of the issuing of a licence to a new licensee, or within such longer period as the Authority may determine, a minimum weekly

+- average of 45% of its programming, measured over the period of a year, during the South African television performance period consists of local television content. - (2) In complying with its obligations in terms of sub-regulation (1) above, a commercial television licensee must ensure that a minimum of all genres listed below is broadcast: - (a) 20% of its drama programming consists of South African drama; - (b) 50% of its current affairs programming consists of South African current affairs: - (c) 30% of its documentary programming consists of South African documentary programming; - (d) 30% of its knowledge-building programming consists of South African knowledge building programming; and - (e) 25% of its children's programming consists of South African children's programming.